 - Feel undue responsibility for other’s actions.

-- Excessive doubt in ability to be who you want to be or do what you want to do.
+- Have excessive doubt in your ability to be who you want to be or do what you want to do.

-- Feelings of unfounded anxiety about the health of another person.
+- Feel unfounded anxiety about the health of another person.

-- Struggles to say ‘no’ to a request.
+- Struggle to say “no” to a request.

 If that sounds like you or someone you love, know that you aren’t alone!
-The counselors at Thriveworks Buffalo are trained to help you overcome the challenges of codependency.
+The counselors at Thriveworks in Buffalo, NY are trained to help you overcome the challenges of codependency.

-Our counselors have great experience walking people through the necessary healing to break from a codependent relationship.
+Our highly qualified, fully licensed counselors and therapists have great experience walking people through the necessary healing to break from a codependent relationship.
 Our care is individualized and flexible, but we have some tried and true techniques.
 Together, we can learn how to: